-The Rainier Writing Workshop features a distinguishing “Outside Experience.”
-In his or her second year in the program, each participant engages in an independent project that is intended to enhance the participant’s regular course of study in the program.
+The Rainier Writing Workshop’s “Outside Experience” offers participants a unique opportunity to gain valuable hands-on experience in a challenging aspect of the writing life.
+In their second year in the program, each participant engages in an independent project that is custom-designed to enhance the participant’s regular course of study in the program.

-The project can touch upon a number of objectives: to explore ways of strengthening the participant’s writing skills and writing practice; to explore broader aspects of the writing life, including publishing and professional opportunities; to do research for a specific writing project; to contribute to the cultural and literary life of his or her community.
-Each participant designs his or her experience, with the support and oversight of the program.
-In the past, RWW participants have done the following for their Outside Experiences:
+The project is flexibly designed to meet a variety of objectives: students can attend conferences, workshops or residencies to strengthen their writing skills and/or practice; they can explore broader aspects of the writing life, such as publishing internships or teaching opportunities; they can immerse themselves in research for a specific writing project; they can contribute to the cultural and literary life of their own communities.
+Each participant designs their experience with the support and oversight of the Outside Experience coordinator.

-Led local writing workshops in poetry, fiction, and nonfiction; designed courses for the Attic Institute; developed courses at the college and high school levels; worked as writers in the schools; taught writing in a prison in Mexico; founded local reading/open mic series; organized a Latino Literary Festival; organized a city-wide book fair; attended the annual AWP conference.
+Led local writing workshops in poetry, fiction, and nonfiction; designed courses for the Attic Institute; developed creative writing courses at the college and high school levels; worked as Writers in the Schools; taught writing in a prison in Mexico; taught writing to at-risk youth.
+Others supported literacy/literary events in their communities: founded local reading/open mic series; curated a reading series; organized a Latino Literary Festival; served on the organizing committee of a city-wide book fair, among others.

 The Rainier Writing Workshop has special affiliations with The Vermont Studio Center in Johnson, Vermont, and The Anderson Center in Red Wing, Minnesota.
 The program can arrange residencies at these centers for interested participants.
 Through the Deborah Tall Scholarship Fund, the program also occasionally provides partial funding for participants who might have substantial costs associated with their Outside Experiences.